-- > when to stay away from the workplace

-- > what action to take if they become unwell

-- > what symptoms to be concerned about.
+- > when to stay away from the workplace - > what action to take if they become unwell what symptoms to be concerned about.

-Remind workers they have a duty to take reasonable care for their own health and safety and to not adversely affect the health and safety of others.
+You should remind workers they have a duty to take reasonable care for their own health and safety and to not adversely affect the health and safety of others.

-Provide workers with a point of contact to discuss their concerns, and access to support services, including employee assistance programs.
+You should provide workers with a point of contact to discuss their concerns, and access to support services, including employee assistance programs.
 A list of support services to help workers is provided below.